exonum/exonum-java-binding/ROADMAP.md

   [time oracle](https://exonum.com/doc/advanced/time/)
   and [anchoring service](https://exonum.com/doc/get-started/design-overview/#anchoring-service).
-* An SDK to ease integration with the blockchain application, including support for creating and signing transaction messages and proof verification.
+* An SDK to ease integration with the blockchain application, including support for creating and signing transaction messages and verification of proofs.
 * Support for multiple Java services in a system.
-* UX improvements: new transaction messages, better serialization support, boilerplate reduction.
+* UX improvements: new transaction messages, better serialization support, boilerplate code reduction.

 Feedback on this roadmap, the features you’d like to see is welcome&nbsp;— [open](https://github.com/exonum/exonum-java-binding/issues/new)